 Training & Orientation

 Amsterdam requires that all employees attend Orientation.
 During Orientation, all employees will be trained on AODA and how to interact with people with disabilities.
 Training reviews the use of assistance devices and service animals to ensure all employees are familiar with how to interact with guests with disabilities.

-Training also reviews how employees who require accommodation can request such.
+Training also reviews how employees who require accommodation can request such in writing.